Click on the names below for biographies and contact info of staff members.

 - David Horgan

-David Horgan joined Smithsonian Folkways in April 2008 to manage online marketing and sales of the collection via Smithsonian websites, distributors such as iTunes and eMusic, and other outlets.
-Prior to joining Smithsonian Folkways, David was the director of marketing & analytics for Musictoday, an online music services company based in Charlottesville, Virginia, and was an associate for Dean & Company, a strategy consulting firm located in Tysons Corner, Virginia.
-David holds a B.S. in finance and marketing from the University of Virginia, and was the lead vocalist/guitarist for Southwater, a Charlottesville-based bluegrass band.
+David Horgan joined Smithsonian Folkways in April 2008 and manages marketing, radio promotion, and licensing of the collection.
+Prior to joining Smithsonian Folkways, David was the director of marketing and analytics for Musictoday, an online music services company based in Charlottesville, Virginia, and was an associate for Dean & Company, a strategy consulting firm located in Tysons Corner, Virginia.
+David holds a B.S. in finance and marketing from the University of Virginia and was the lead vocalist/guitarist for Southwater, a Charlottesville-based bluegrass band.

 - Marjorie Hunt